abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/overview.md

 ## Introduction

 Tower uses the concept of **Compute Environments** to define the execution platform where a pipeline will run.
-It launching of pipelines into a growing number of **cloud** and **on-premise** infrastructures.
+It supports launching of pipelines into a growing number of **cloud** and **on-premise** infrastructures.

 {{% pretty_screenshot img="/uploads/2021/02/compute_env_platforms.png" %}}